The Best Home Barista Espresso Machine & Grinder Setups

 Check Price – Shop Coffee

-The Rancilio Silvia is a popular single boiler home Barista espresso coffee machine, and for quite some time since its release in the late 90s this was extensively regarded as the perfect home barista espresso machine.
+The Rancilio Silvia is a popular single boiler home Barista espresso coffee machine, and for quite some time since its release in the late 90s this was widely regarded as the perfect home barista espresso machine.

 They look similar too I think.
-Silvia is a bit more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.
+Silvia is a little more square, and the steam knob on the Silvia is on the front, and on the Classic it’s on the right hand side of the machine.

-The Silvia has a slightly bigger drip tray, 18 ounces vs 16 ounces, so 60ml more, not a big deal – and a 2 Litre water tank vs the 2.1 Litre water tank on the Classic, so again not much difference there.
+The Silvia has a mildly bigger drip tray, 18 ounces vs 16 ounces, so 60ml more, not a big deal – and a 2 Litre water tank vs the 2.1 Litre water tank on the Classic, so again not much difference there.

-The biggest difference is the boilers.
+The greatest difference is the boilers.
 The Classic has a small 80ml externally heated Alu boiler with a 1370W factor.
 The Silvia has a much bigger 300ml Brass/Chrome alloy boiler, internally heated via a 952W aspect.

 As with the Gaggia Classic Pro, the Rancilio Silvia has its quirks too, but you can work your way around them.